OpenShift Upgrade Program and Workload Transition Planning

 Outcome

-The upgrade process became more predictable and less dependent on heroics, with better visibility into workload readiness, clearer ownership during change windows, and lower operational risk around future upgrades.
+The upgrade process became more predictable and less dependent on heroics, with better visibility into workload readiness, clearer ownership during change windows, and a controlled rollout model the client could reuse for later OpenShift lifecycle events.

 Project Snapshot